When you’re given an offer to join a company, do you accept it immediately?

 Some companies, especially in finance and tech, need their employees to be ready to respond to emergencies at all hours.

 This is fine as long as you’re aware of the need before joining the firm.

 Check in to make sure expectations are managed.
 If you’re a parent with a newborn child, this probably isn’t the role for you.

 2. What is the work scope?
 Does the job title accurately reflect that?

-Oh late, I’ve noticed companies using job titles in very manipulative ways.
+I’ve noticed companies using job titles in very manipulative ways, especially in recent years.

-Some firms use inflated job titles to attract young, ambitious, executives.
-The use titles like “Manager” or “Director”.
+Some firms use inflated job titles to attract young and ambitious executives.
+The use titles such as “Manager” or “Director”.
 Unfortunately, upon joining, they find that they’re only managing and directing an army of 1 – themselves!

 Other firms deflate job titles, to make sure their employees don’t get poached elsewhere.
 I know one private equity firm that has 8 levels of Associates (each with differing pay scales).